-December 1,0000
+December 1, 0000

-Dr. Peter Parker 123 Superhero Drive San Francisco, CA 94143
+Dr. Tyrion Lannister 123 Superhero Drive

+San Francisco, CA 94143

-Dear Dr. Parker:
+Dear Dr. Lannister,

 I am writing to express my interest in applying for the PGY-1 pharmacy practice residency at the University of Oregon Hospitals.
-I have had the pleasure to meet with your current residents at the ASHP Midyear Clinical Meeting, and with Dr. Dick Grayson and Dr. Shiera Sanders Hall to learn more about the residency program.
-Your program offers many experiences that I look for in a PGY-1 program, including a wide variety of rotations, teaching, research, community outreach, and a challenging yet supportive environment to refine my skills as a clinical pharmacist.
+I have had the pleasure to meet with your current residents at the ASHP Midyear Clinical Meeting, and with Dr. Dick Grayson and Dr. Shiera Sanders Hall.
+Based on our conversations, I learned that your program offers many experiences that I look for in a PGY-1 program, including a wide variety of rotations, teaching, research, community outreach, and a challenging yet supportive environment to refine my skills as a clinical pharmacist.
+The balance of my experience in clinical practice, teaching, research, plus service and leadership, would allow me to contribute and thrive in your program.